 For the sake of your event’s dedication to sustainability and reputation as a force for positive change: forgo providing plastic straws and finger foods on disposable plates; choose not to provide t-shirts, and start investing in (and celebrating!) your organisational strategy for reducing waste.

 You should certainly provide comfort and amenities for your audience, but these perks should be consistent with the idea that your impactful, eco-friendly event is scalable.
-You may only be able to safely fit 50 people into your solar-powered event space this year, but imagine when COVID-19 has subsided, and you can comfortably invite 500 more: would your event scale without exponentially producing waste?
+You may only be able to safely fit 50 people into your solar-powered event space this year.
+But imagine later, when you could comfortably invite 500 more: would your event scale without exponentially producing waste?

 Curating sustainable amenities